-Imagine a pack where the shoulder straps and hipbelt move freely with body movement while the pack remains glued to your back – this is a U-Flow system.
+Imagine a pack where the shoulder straps and hip belt move freely with body movement while the pack remains glued to your back – this is a U-Flow system.

-Our U Flow systems give you an amazing ability to twist, rock, stretch and bend forward under load - to move your body freely and naturally while the load stays limpet like on your back.
-You can dance with a pack on!
+Our U-Flow systems give you an amazing ability to twist, rock, stretch and bend forward under load - to move your body freely and naturally while the load stays flush to your back.
+You can even dance with an Aarn Balance Backpack on!

-Yet you don’t have to be doing extreme moves to experience the benefits and freedom that U Flow brings.
-Even when walking, you will feel the shoulder straps and hipbelt move with each step, reducing the building-up of fatigue.
+Yet you don’t have to be doing extreme moves to experience the benefits and freedom that U-Flow brings.
+Even when walking, you will feel the shoulder straps and hip belt move with each step, reducing the buildup of fatigue.

 Linked bottom tensioners